7 ways to break into medical device sales

 At Stryker, our sales professionals sell products that improve patient’s lives and for our team, this is not just a job; it’s a career where they grow, develop, and gain organizational influence.
 If you are interested in helping people lead more active and satisfying lives, we encourage you to learn more about our sales roles and determine if this type of role is a good fit for you.

 We connected with our sales recruitment team and asked them to share their advice on the best way to get into sales at Stryker – no matter where you are in your career.

 1. Marketing internship

 If you are currently enrolled in a Bachelor’s degree program, consider our Marketing internships.
 Our internship programs are perfect for talented students looking to gain valuable hands-on experience.
-Through this experience, you will build a found on which to build your career, your abilities and your dreams.
+Through this experience, you will build a foundation on which to build your career, your abilities, and your dreams.
 Check out our current internship openings.

 2. Sales Operations Rotational Program

 The Sales Operations Rotational Program gives talented graduates an early opportunity to advance their careers by helping them garner core business competencies and develop leadership skills.
 The program is aimed at bright, driven students who want to build a career at Stryker.
 Individuals will advance from the program with an abundance of marketable skills and a well-balanced understanding of the functions of Sales Operations.